dsouzax/dsouzax/README.md

 ### I'm a graduate Student pursuing Masters in Computer Science
 - 🌱 I’m trying to learn many things at the moment 🤣
 - ⚡  Fun fact: I love to click pictures and play the Piano.
-- 📖 Currently reading: Accessory To War - by  Neil Degrasse Tyson & Avis Lang
+- 📖 Currently reading: Theory and Reality: An Introduction to the Philosophy of Science, Peter Godfrey-Smith
 <br />
 <br />